 The applicant is requesting a Special Use in a Commercial-General (C-G) zone at 581 South Harris Street to demolish a vacant restaurant and construct a 29-stall commercial parking lot.
 The property is in a commercial block where over half of the land is already dedicated to surface parking.

-In Staff's judgment, the project is incompatible with the Comprehensive Plan because it could induce demand for more driving and remove a building from a lot where infill redevelopment is desired.
+Furthermore, the University of Georgia is actively constructing a 1,097-space parking deck on the adjacent block, which will dramatically expand the availability of parking in the neighborhood.
+Once this deck is open in Fall 2025, increased student parking availability could open the way for this block to be redeveloped with uses other than surface parking, including the subject property as a valuable piece of that effort.
+Staff's analysis finds that the project is incompatible with the Comprehensive Plan as it could induce demand for more driving and remove a building from a lot where infill redevelopment is desired.
 While no change is required to the Future Land Use or Zoning Maps, the project is incompatible with the storefront character that is expected for this area.
-In fact, the project would remove a building that is similar to the kinds of storefront buildings that are expected in the Main Street Business Future Land Use area.
-Creating a surface parking lot here would be a lost opportunity to add places for people to do business or live in proximity to daily needs, amenities, and educational opportunities.
-Replacing the building with a surface parking lot would reduce the tax revenue generated by the property while the maintenance expense for the public infrastructure that serves this block, remains the same.
+The project would remove a building that is similar to the kinds of storefront buildings that are expected in the Main Street Business Future Land Use area.
+Creating a surface parking lot here would be a lost opportunity to add places for people to do business or live in close proximity to daily needs, amenities, and educational opportunities.
+Replacing the building with a surface parking lot would reduce the tax revenue generated by the property while the maintenance expense for the public infrastructure that serves this block would remain the same.
 Adaptive reuse of structures should be encouraged to add value and opportunity to the community while raising revenue to cover the costs of public services and infrastructure.
-Staff finds that the project does not satisfy the Special Use Criteria, as detailed below.
-Staff also notes that the proposal does not meet the current Code and does not have room to make the required corrections without losing approximately half of the proposed parking.
-Therefore, Staff recommends denial of the request.
+Staff finds that the project does not satisfy the Special Use Criteria, nor does it merit the requested variance, as detailed below.
+The lack of access to the rear parking lot is due to an expired easement.
+The current owner failed to ensure that a durable access agreement was in place at the time of purchase as part of their due diligence.
+Access agreements are not the responsibility of the